rootiovo/rootiovo/README.md

 Let's embark on this tech journey together!
 Feel free to reach out, collaborate, or just say hi!

----

-This version is designed to be engaging, highlights your skills and experiences, and reflects your enthusiasm for continuous learning and community involvement.

 - 🔭 I’m currently working on being an active contributor to the exciting and revolutionary web3 platform for @MatricaLabs.
 - 🌱 I’m currently learning terraform, cloud infrastructure, kubernetes, golang and API development.